furkankamer/itucsdb1932/docs/source/developer/member1.rst

 Code
 ----

-Sign-Up function implemented as a function when form is posted from html page.
+The sign-up function implemented as a function when the form is posted from the HTML page.
-It first gets posted data from the form and if it is not in error, it inserts new user to Users table.
+It first gets posted data from the form and if it is not in error, it inserts new users to the Users table.
 Then it also inserts other tables (Students, Teachers, Managers) according to given title information.

 .. code-block:: python